-The gear selector cannot be shifted into reverse (R) without applying the rear brake.
+The gear selector cannot be shifted into reverse(R) without applying the rear brake.

 - 1. Return the throttle lever to the closed position and stop the ATV completely. - 2.
-Apply the rear brake pedal, push the button at the right side of gear selector. - 3.
-Shift the gear from neutral(N) to reverse by moving the gear selector along the shift guide.
+Apply the rear brake pedal, Shift the gear selector from "N" (neutral) to "R"(reverse) by moving along the shift guide.

 - (a) When in reverse, the reverse indicator light should be on. - (b) The indicator light should be on in accordance with actual gear position, if the light does not come on, ask your dealer to inspect. - © Due to the synchronizing mechanism in the engine, the light may not come on until ATV starts moving. - 4.
-Check behind for people or obstacles, then release the rear brake pedal. - Open the throttle lever gradually and continue to watch rear while moving backward.
+Check behind for people or obstacles, then release the rear brake pedal. - 5.
+Open the throttle lever gradually and continue to watch rear while moving backward.